Spectrum and Resonances

 In this case the resonance condition is fulfilled for a mode within the master spectral subspace, ie.

-For the reduced dynamics this implies that they must be chosen such as to satisfy
+this implies that they must be chosen such as to satisfy

 An alternative form of computing the coefficients is given by the graph style parametrisation (cf. Jain & Haller, 2021 ).